-The action plans for the institution's management system are set out in the Yalova University Strategic Plan 2024-2028 and are monitored by the deanship and the Management System Development Commission.
+The action plans for the institution's management system are set out in the Yalova University Strategic Plan 2024-2028 and are monitored by the dean's office and the Management System Development Commission.
 Department heads play an active role in the implementation phase and manage the workflow between the units.
 At this stage, the heads of departments are responsible for the functioning of the quality assurance system and the management of education, training, research and social contribution activities.
 Heads of departments and faculty members cooperate with department chairs in the functioning of the process.

-Requests for staffing, appointment, promotion and assignment at the faculty are forwarded from the departments to the departments and from the departments to the dean's office according to the principles set out in the Yalova University Academic Appointment and Promotion Criteria Directive.
+Requests for staffing, appointment, promotion and assignment at the faculty are forwarded from the departments to the departments to the departments to the departments to the departments to the department and from the department to the dean's office according to the principles set out in the Yalova University Academic Appointment and Promotion Criteria Directive.
 In this directive, the scoring principles and necessary procedural steps of academic performance elements such as publications, projects and services to be evaluated in the application, academic promotion and reappointment processes for faculty members at Yalova University are determined.

 Performance monitoring systems that can be viewed through UBYS and BKYS are used to monitor process management.
-The academic goals and results of the relevant year are monitored through this system, the data are evaluated by the department heads and commissions, and after checking whether they are in accordance with the planning, suggestions are submitted to the dean's office for improvements.
+The academic goals and results of the relevant year are monitored through this system, the evaluation of these data is carried out by the department heads and commissions, and after checking whether they are in accordance with the planning , suggestions are submitted to the dean's office for improvements.
 This process is also important in academic appointments and tenure requests.
 During the performance evaluation, it is taken into account how the academic staff's work contributes to the titles of Education-Training, Social Contribution, Quality Assurance System, Research-Development and Internationalization, and according to the results, plans are made for the next academic year.

 In addition, Yalova University Internal Control Standards Compliance Action Plan prepared by the Strategy Development Department is taken into consideration, and the conditions determined for academic units in this plan are observed.
 With the PDCA cycle, it is aimed to fulfill the issues determined in this plan.

-In the process management of the faculty, the contribution of internal and external stakeholders is also maximized.
+The contribution of internal and external stakeholders is given maximum importance in the process management of the Faculty.
 Based on the PDCA cycle, the extent to which the decisions taken in planning are measured correctly is evaluated through meetings with internal and external stakeholders after the implementation.
 At this point, new decisions to be taken for improvements are reported to the dean's office by the Quality and Accreditation High Commission and department chairs and are taken into consideration in the planning of the next semester.

 Subject E.1.2.
+Process Management

+Responsible Unit(s) Planning Dean's Office, Quality and Accreditation High Commission

+Application Deanery
-Process Management Responsible Unit(s) Planning Dean's Office, Quality and Accreditation High Commission Application Deanery Evaluation Quality and Accreditation High Commission, Management System Development Commission Improvement: Dean's Office, Quality and Accreditation High Commission, Management System Development Commission Stakeholders Internal Stakeholders Academic Staff, Administrative Staff, Students External Stakeholders: Advisory Board, International Advisory Board, Strategy Development Department Application Areas All Academic and Administrative Areas where the Faculty Operates Monitoring Mechanisms Face-to-Face and Online Meetings, Quality and Accreditation High Commission, Management System Development Commission, Academic Boards

-Performance Indicators Integrated Quality Management System (IQMS)

-YÖK Academic Data
+Evaluation Quality and Accreditation High Commission, Management

+System Development Commission

+Improvement: Dean's Office, Quality and Accreditation High Commission, Management System Development Commission Stakeholders Internal Stakeholders Academic Staff, Administrative Staff, Students External Stakeholders: Advisory Board, International Advisory Board, Strategy Development Department Application Areas All Academic and Administrative Areas where the Faculty Operates Monitoring Mechanisms Face-to-Face and Online Meetings, Quality and Accreditation High Commission, Management System Development Commission, Academic Boards Performance Indicators Integrated Quality Management System (IQMS) YÖK Academic Data Performance Reports Meeting Reports Yalova University Institutional Evaluation System Evaluation and End of Each Academic Year Improvement Date January 2025 Place in the Information Integrated Quality Management System (IQMS) Management System University Information Management System (UBYS) Corporate Website
-Performance Reports

-Meeting Reports

-Yalova University Institutional Evaluation System

-Evaluation and End of Each Academic Year

-Improvement Date January 2025

-Place in the Information Integrated Quality Management System (IQMS)

-Management System University Information Management System (UBYS)

-Corporate Website